mcastrocach/ppad/README.md

 ## Project Structure

 The main file of our project is `main.py`.
 It uses functions and classes from other files.
-For example, `graphs.py` has the class Graph, which we use to make candlestick charts and stochastic oscillators.
-Another important file is `front.py`, which has the class Front for the user interface part of our app.
+For example, `graphs.py` has the `class Graph`, which we use to make candlestick charts and stochastic oscillators.
+Another important file is `front.py`, which has the `class Front` for the user interface part of our app.

-The project also includes a `pyproject.toml` file that lists the Python packages required to run the project.
-The project can be run in a Docker container using the provided Dockerfile.
+The project also has a `pyproject.toml` file that names all the Python packages required to run the project.
+The project can be executed in a Docker container. using the provided Dockerfile.

 The project includes a `tests.py` file for unit testing and integration testing.
-The tests cover the initialization of the Front and Graph classes, the retrieval of currency pairs from the Kraken API, and the creation of Plotly graphs.
+The tests cover (amongst other functionalities) the initialization of the Front and Graph classes, the retrieval of currency pairs from the Kraken API, and the creation of Plotly graphs.

 ## How to Run the Project